ptr-64/ptr-64.github.io/_pages/projects.md

 __Human capital investment decisions in the face of idiosyncratic shocks__

-> I compute an overlapping generations model to study human capital investment decisions in an environment with uninsurable economic risk.
-In the model, households transfer wealth from one generation to the next, and invest in their children's human capital.
-Each generation allocates resources towards savings and children's human capital optimally.
+> I compute an overlapping generations model to study human capital investment decisions in an environment with uninsurable idiosyncratic risk.
+In the model, households transfer wealth from one generation to the next, and invest in their children's human capital, as well as their own.
+Each generation is altruistic and cares about the utility of the next generation and leaves bequests for them.
+Thus parents allocate resources towards bequests and children's human capital optimally.
 Even if all households begin with the same level of wealth, a one-time shock introduces persistent wealth and human capital inequality.
 Low-wealth households struggle to invest in their children and as a result inequality between the haves and have-nots widens over time.

 <!--
 ## Selected Peer-Reviewed Papers